reiver/the-secret-history-of-nfts/README.md

 ## Why NFTs

-There are a lot of things that culminated in creating the popularity of **NFTs**.
-Many of these things being largely unrelated to each other.

 Today NFTs are, in the minds of many many people, almost synonymous with a certain type of digital art.
-But, strictly speaking, although NFTs can be used for art, they are not art-specific, and have nothing (directly) to do with art.
+But, strictly speaking, although NFTs can be used for art, they are not art-specific, and have nothing directly to do with art.

-The history of NFTs runs through video games, and virtual goods; but also includes things like legal contract signing, and property ownership.
+The true history of NFTs runs through video games and virtual goods; but also includes things like legal contract signing and property ownership.

-## Professional Video Gaming
+## The Evolution of Video Gaming

 Video games have a history going back to the 1970s.
 A history that has gone through many eras.